 Both images are courtesy of Soho Theatre and Theresa Ikoko.

 Image one is a portrait shot of Theresa Ikoko.
 She is a woman of colour and has long dark curly hair.
 She is looking directly at the camera and looks like she is thinking and might be amused.

-Image two is the show image for Girls.
+Image two and the feature image is the show image for Girls.
 Three young women sit in a room looking directly at the camera, unsmiling.
 They are just to the right of the photograph.
 Behind them is a bullet marked wall, it is painted blue-green and has graffiti on it.
 There is a rough doorway behind them with no door in it, it leads in to another room which is very similar.